bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 * the type, version and characteristics of your mobile phone
 * the type and version of your exploitation system
 * the country where you connect from
-* your precise GPS location
-* any location you want the map be centered on
 * the different pages you visit using the app (=Browing path)
 * every other information you provide to us when you get in touch with us (email when you write to us, Github Id when you push an Issue)